 Building upon these two key observations, we propose a novel SD framework VVS to accelerate visual AR generation via partial verification skipping, as shown in \cref{fig:overview_VVS}.
 VVS integrates three complementary modules: (1) a verification-free token selector to choose candidate tokens to be accepted, (2) a stale feature caching and reuse mechanism to compensate for the missing intermediate states for drafting, and (3) a fine-grained skipping-step scheduler to determine verification-free steps based on the token path similarity of the draft token tree.
 As a result, VVS achieves an average of $\bm{2.8\times}$ target model forward passes reduction over vanilla decoding with minimal degradation of generation quality and achieves better speedup-quality trade-off compared to traditional SD frameworks, showing significant potential to revolutionize the traditional SD paradigm.

-Our contributions are summarized as follows: \begin{itemize} \item We for the first time to explore partial verification skipping during SD and we propose a novel SD framework tailored for visual AR generation to reduce the target model forward passes explicitly. \item We analyze token path similarity during the candidate token tree construction and feature similarity throughout the generation process, revealing \textit{verification redundancy} and \textit{stale feature reusability} in the drafting stage. \item Inspired by our analysis, we introduce VVS, a novel SD framework tailored for visual AR generation models.
+Our contributions are summarized as follows: \begin{itemize} \item We are the first to explore partial verification skipping during SD and we propose a novel SD framework tailored for visual AR generation to reduce the target model forward passes explicitly. \item By analyzing token path similarity during candidate token tree construction and feature similarity throughout the generation process, we reveal \textit{verification redundancy} and \textit{stale feature reusability} in the drafting stage. \item Inspired by our analysis, we introduce VVS, a novel SD framework tailored for visual AR generation models.
 VVS dynamically determines verification-free steps, directly accepts selected tokens, and reuses cached stale features to propose candidate continuations, thereby bypassing a portion of the verification stages. \item Our framework VVS yields $\bm{2.8 \times}$ fewer target model forward passes over vanilla AR decoding with minimal degradation in generation quality and trades off better between quality and efficiency. \end{itemize}